 The qualities that medical schools are searching for in applicants can be identified by looking at the AAMC Core Competencies, which are spread across three areas:

-Regarding the most meaningful designation, I would highly emphasize having at least 1 or more meaningful experiences that are a part of your clinical hours for medical school (can be paid or unpaid) where you participated in direct patient care.
+I would recommend making the 3 meaningful experiences in different categories to show variety, but all 3 should showcase deep commitment and investment into something.
+This is important because a medical career takes deep investment and commitment, so your experiences should reflect that.
+I would highly emphasize having at least 1 or more meaningful experiences that are a part of your clinical hours for medical school (can be paid or unpaid) where you participated in direct patient care.
 After all, you are applying to medical school!

 The other two most meaningful experiences can be anything that you have a lot to talk about and have shown extensive time commitment to, or have accolades from, or that you truly are passionate about.
 This can be a sport that you did for several years, an instrument that you mastered, a research project that you participated in for several years that resulted in publications or presentations, or community service work that had you advanced in leadership/responsibilities.